williammlekush/MetVoyage/README.md

 6. Before starting the server, you must decide if you will build a new database or use the example database provided
     * To build a new database - uncomment line 15 in server.js
     * To use the example database provided, unzip the file in example_database, and run the following command in MySql:
-       * mysql -u root -p -e "CREATE DATABASE IF NOT EXISTS MyFirstApp; USE MyFirstApp; SOURCE MetVoyageDatabaes.sql;"
+       * mysql -u root -p -e "CREATE DATABASE IF NOT EXISTS MyFirstApp; USE MyFirstApp; SOURCE MetVoyageDatabase.sql;"
 8. Run npm start.
 The server should start successfully.
 9. Open another terminal at the client directory and run npm install.
 10. Run npm run dev.
 The client should start successfully.